zetas/Blockchain.info-v2/README.md

 //Advanced validation.
 Requires storing fiat currency amounts in local database (price in USD for example).
 //Allows for some variability in received amounts as well as auto-adjusting to currency flucuations.
+//You'll notice we also switch from a default-success to default-failure method here.
+This was done for the ease of explanation.

 $blockchain = new Blockchain();